 Photo by Sarah Stein

-Marco Cechet (1981, Bologna, Italy) is an artist who works in a variety of media.
+Marco Cechet (1981, Bologna, Italy) is an artist and critical researcher who works in a variety of media.

 By applying a wide variety of contemporary strategies, Cechet plays with the idea of the mortality of an artwork confronted with the power of a transitory appearance, which is, by being restricted in time, much more intense.

 His artworks are made through strict rules which can be perceived as liberating constraints.
 Romantic values such as ‘inspiration’, ‘genius’ and ‘authenticity’ are thereby neutralised and put into perspective.